Women's Equality Party

-The Women's Equality Party (WEP) is a feminist political party set up in the United Kingdom in 2015.
+The Women's Equality Party (WEP) was a feminist political party in the United Kingdom that existed from 2015 to 2024.
 The idea was conceived by Catherine Mayer and Sandi Toksvig at the Women of the World Festival, when they concluded that there was a need for a party to campaign for gender equality to the benefit of all.
 The launch meeting was on 28 March 2015 under the title "The Women's Equality Party needs you.
 But probably not as much as you need the Women's Equality Party".
 The party's full policy was launched by its then-leader Sophie Walker at Conway Hall on 20 October 2015.
-In January 2020, Mandu Reid took over as party leader.
+In January 2020, Mandu Reid took over as the party's leader.

+The party had one principal authority councillor on Basingstoke and Deane Borough Council, elected in 2024.
+It also had two seats on Congleton Town Council, where Kay Wesley served as the party's first Town Mayor, and had a seat on Stinsford Parish Council.

+It was dissolved on 17 November 2024.
+Former members went on to form the Equality Party.

 History

 On 2 March 2015, author and journalist Catherine Mayer attended a "Women in Politics" event at the Women of the World Festival (at the Southbank Centre in central London).
 The panel was chaired by Jude Kelly (Artistic Director, Southbank Centre), and the panel consisted of Katie Ghose (CEO, Electoral Reform Society), Margot James (Conservative), Stella Creasy (Labour) and Jo Swinson (Lib Dem).
 Having watched the panelists agreeing collegially with each other on almost every point, Mayer stood up and said, "What about if I found a Women's Equality Party, tell you what, I'm going to go to the bar afterwards, anyone interested in discussing this come and see me."

 On 8 March 2015 (International Women's Day), at the same festival, comedian Sandi Toksvig presented an event entitled "Sandi Toksvig's Mirth Control: Stand Up and Be Counted".
 Interviewed by Jenni Murray on BBC Radio 4's Woman's Hour, Toksvig said: "I had a fantasy cabinet of women, and I didn't care which party they came from, we had Doreen Lawrence as our Home Secretary.
 Can you imagine anything more wonderful?
 We had paralympian Tanni Grey-Thompson as our Sports Minister, and I asked them to put forward practical suggestions.
 The world is in a parlous state, 9.1 million women failed to vote in the last election, we need to attract them, we also need to attract the more than 7 million men who didn't vote.
 Why are people not engaged in politics, because I don't think that the people standing represent the diversity of this country."
 Mayer phoned Toksvig, and the two agreed to become co-founders of the party.